Field Skillets arrive “pre-seasoned.” What does this mean? Do I need to season it again before use?

 What should I cook first in my Field Skillet to help it develop seasoning?

 While your skillet will arrive pre-seasoned, cast iron isn’t truly non-stick until it has been used over the course of a few months and built up dozens of interlocking layers of seasoning.
 To kickstart this seasoning process, we recommend cooking some dishes that will help easily add seasoning to your pan during its first few weeks of use.
-Dishes like cornbread, roasted or sauteed vegetables, anything fried or focaccia are great for this.
+Dishes like cornbread, roasted or sauteed vegetables, focaccia or anything fried are great for this.
+You can find a full list of dishes (and recipes) we recommend for breaking in your cast iron and building up seasoning here.
 If you’re cooking something a little more lean early on, like chicken breast or fish, it’s best to use some extra oil or fat.

 Can I use soap on my skillet?